 Novel diagnostic and therapeutic targets in ischaemic brain injury

-Ischaemic stroke is a leading cause of death and major disability resulting from death of brain tissue and focal neurological deficits; however, despite decades of research, treatment options remain limited.
-To develop more effective treatment and achieve better functional recovery, there is a need for a better understanding of the molecular mechanisms underlying disease pathology and progression.
-The broad focus of Dr. Pfeiffer’s research is to identify biomarkers, as diagnostic and prognostic indicators for outcome in patients aimed at improving functional recovery, and neuroprotective agents aimed at rescuing ischaemic neurons from irreversible injury, improving neurological outcome and facilitating brain recovery.
+Ischaemic stroke is a leading cause of death and major disability resulting from death of brain tissue and focal neurological deficits; however, despite decades of research, treatment options remain limited and the lack of therapeutic treatment strategies is a critical clinical problem.
+To this end, there is a need for biomarkers as clinically useful diagnostic and prognostic indicators for outcome in patients, improving functional recovery through individualised therapeutic strategies.
+Such biomarkers have potential to be developed into neuroprotective agents aimed at rescuing ischaemic neurons from irreversible injury, widening the therapeutic window, improving neurological outcome and facilitating brain recovery.
+Endogenous microRNAs (miRNA) are potent regulators of gene function elevated in a wide range of diseases, with crucial roles as regulators of signalling pathways involved in ischaemia-reperfusion injury.

 Areas of interest: